-The white grape comes from France, Synonyms are Austenq, Baratszoeloe, Béquin, Blanquette, Dourec, Dourech, Guindolenc, Hamuszoeloe, Irvine's White, Oeil de Tour, Ondain, Ondainc, Ondenc Blanc, Ondent, Ondin, Oundenc, Oundenq, Oustenc, Oustenq, Oustenque, Piquepout de Moissac Plant de Gaillac and Trousseau Gris.
-It may, despite seemingly suggestive synonyms or morphological Similarities do not match the varieties Bourboulenc (Ondenc) Mauzac Blanc (Bequin) Piquepoul Blanc or Trousseau Gris (mutation of Trousseau Noir ) be confused.
-About the parentage and possible relationships to the red varieties arrouya noir (Dourec Noir) or Canari Noir (Ondenc Noir) is not known.
-According to done in 2009 DNA analysis there may be one Parent-offspring relationship with the variety Roussette d'Ayze, A color mutation with reddish-gray berries is Ondenc Gris .
+The white grape variety comes from France, Synonyms are Austenq, Baratszoeloe, Béquin, Blanquette, Dourec, Dourech, Guindolenc, Hamuszoeloe, Irvine's White, Oeil de Tour, Ondain, Ondainc, Ondenc Blanc, Ondent, Ondin, Oundenc, Oundenq, Oustenc, Oustenq, Oustenque, Piquepout de Moiss Plant de Gaillac and Trousseau Gris.
+Despite apparently suggesting synonyms or morphological No similarities with the varieties Bourboulenc (Ondenc) Mauzac Blanc (Bequin) Piquepoul Blanc or Trousseau Gris (mutation of Trousseau Noir ) can be confused.
+About the pedigree (parenthood) and possible relationships with the red varieties arrouya noir (Dourec Noir) or Canari Noir (Ondenc Noir) nothing is known.
+According to in 2009 DNA analysis there may be one Parent-offspring relationship with the variety Roussette d'Ayze, A color mutation with reddish gray berries is Ondenc Gris .

-The early-ripening, high-yielding vine is prone to Botrytis. bunch rot. coulure and both mildews, It produces neutral white wines, which also for the distillation be used.
-It is admitted in the appellations Bergerac.
+The early ripening, productive vine is susceptible to Botrytis. bunch rot. coulure and both mildews, It produces neutral white wines, which are also suitable for distillation be used.
+It is permitted in the appellations Bergerac.
 Bordeaux.
-Côtes de Duras and Gaillac, The first mention of the old variety took place in 1783, where the quality of the grapes was praised.
-She was in earlier Southwest France widespread and occupied the end of the 1950s still about 1,600 hectares of vineyards.
-The stock has shrunk considerably since then; In 2010, only eight hectares of vineyards were reported in France.
-In the 19th century, she succeeded Australia where she was born in 1976 by the French Ampelographen Paul Truel (* 1924) under the names Irvine's White and Sercial was discovered.
-However, no stocks were reported here in 2010 (Kym Anderson ).
+Cotes de Duras and Gaillac, The old variety was first mentioned in 1783, and the quality of the grapes was praised.
+She was in earlier Southwest France widespread and occupied around 1,600 hectares of vineyards at the end of the 1950s.
+However, the stock has shrunk considerably since then; in 2010 only eight hectares of vineyards were shown in France.
+It followed in the 19th century Australia, where in 1976 by the French ampelographer Paul Truel (* 1924) was discovered under the names Irvine's White and Sercial.
+However, no stocks were shown here in 2010 (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012